GBlanch/8-week-SQL-challenge/3.Foodie_fi/README.md

 During sign-up, there are two subscription plans for customers to choose from:

-- Basic: ($9.90 monthly), provides limited access to streaming videos.
+- Basic: $9.90 monthly, provides limited access to streaming videos.
-- Pro: ($19.90 monthly or $199 annually), offers unlimited watch time and the ability to download videos for offline viewing.
+- Pro: $19.90 monthly or $199 annually, offers unlimited watch time and the ability to download videos for offline viewing.

 Customers can opt for a 7-day free trial which will automatically continue to the Pro monthly subscription plan unless they cancel, downgrade to Basic, or upgrade to an annual Pro plan.